 Various telecoms options provide efficient ways of contacting employees who work from home

-- A unified messaging system can automatically route calls to the employee and displays data from your customer relationship management system.
+- Email and mobile phones are essential.
+A unified messaging system can automatically route calls to the employee and displays data from your customer relationship management system.
 Individuals can purchase a personalised number to achieve the same effect.

 Employees may need access to company data and documents

-- It is easy to share data and files with homeworkers using technology.
+- It is easy to share data and files with homeworkers.
 File-sharing works best if everybody uses the same version of the software.

 - Employers should consider customer relationship management software if they have a mobile sales team or need to update customer data regularly.